MaksPlo/simplenote/README.md

 ### How to use the app

-Project start from login form.
+The project starts from login form.

 ![login alt](https://github.com/MaksPlo/simplenote/raw/master/src/main/resources/images/login.png)